 Ever wonder if reading a book can literally change the course of your life?
 One did for EP and me.
 We read unfamiliar words in a simple book that lit a fire in our soul.
 We moved cities, made more stupid decisions, then made one of the best and hardest of our life.
 For two years we dreamed of a boy that we called our son.
 We would visit him in Haiti as often as we could.
 Wildly, on a regular night in February he came to live under our roof.
 His first mama and papa watching from the heavens, I tucked him in for the first time at nine years old.

 The youngest of our complete family was born just a few weeks prior.
 We didn’t expect him, a fresh new babe, but he came as a gift to us all.
 He was the single unifier that easily and without protest was everyone’s favorite.

 In the days and nights of raising my own littles I met my birth mother.
 I knew her for eighty-two days before she unexpectedly passed away.
 She would call and talk about the weather, what book she was reading, or what show she had just seen.
 I still miss her even though I didn’t really know her.
 Does that make sense?
 I did get a chance to ask her all the awkward questions.
 Not limited to asking about the random tattooed birth mark on her face.
 I am a curious one.

-Today, I am a forty year old teller, mama bear, and friend.
-I cook on Instagram stories because someone once told me they wanted to watch.
+Today, I am a forty something year old teller, mama bear, and friend.
+I some times cook on Instagram stories because one person told me they wanted to watch.
 Sucker.
+I am currently writing articles here and there and working on a memoir.
 Some of you may think I am old, others will think I am young.
 I like it that way.
 I pray the rest of my days are filled with more adventure and joy and risk than the ones I’ve already told you about.
 Maybe, just maybe, I will tell you about these pages.
-Check back as the front page will change weekly.